Surviving Gallbladder Surgery Complications: My Journey with a Colostomy Bag

 NotDeadYet

 Yes, you're right, Imac, that is confusing.
-Forget the apologies, we all know you're busting butt to help us all.
+Forget the apologies, we all know you're busting your butt to help us all.
 Now I'll ask you to explain Skin Barrier vs. Wafer.

 My next question...
 What's with that "wafer" term?
 Why not just "Adhesive Part?"
 I mean, from the term "wafer," how could any newbie possibly figure out that meaning, and so why is that even a part of our vocabulary?
-If we said, "sticky band-aid part" they would have understood it...
+If we said, "sticky band-aid part," they would have understood it...

 Seems to me that "wafer" is some kind of outdated ostomyspeak.
 Can we agree to update to "adhesive part" or something?
 I mean... "wafer"?!
 How is any newbie supposed to know what that means?
-It sounds like something from a Patisserie.
+It sounds like something from a patisserie.
 Crunchy yummy breakfast thing.
 Wafer.

 Anyone out there with a clue to where this non-descriptive vocabulary is coming from?
-Or how to better phrase it to clarify readers?
+Or how to better phrase it to clarify for readers?

 We all know that somewhere, out there, is a colostomy fellow who's dying to delve into and divulge our history...
 We hope that they'll speak soon.